autowarefoundation/autoware/README.md

 Free manuals can be found at [https://github.com/CPFL/Autoware-Manuals](https://github.com/CPFL/Autoware-Manuals).
 You are encouraged to join maintenance of those manuals.
 Thanks for your cooperation!

-See also Autoware/docs for the tips of Autoware development, including coding styles.
+See also Autoware/docs for the tips of Autoware development, including the coding style and branching model.

 ## License